RobinTail/express-zod-api/README.md

 ## Create a middleware

 You can create middlewares separately using `createMiddleware()` function and connect them later.
-All outputs of connected middlewares are put in `options` argument of the endpoint handler.
+All returns of the connected middlewares are put in `options` argument of the endpoint handler.
 All middleware inputs are also available as the endpoint inputs.

 ```typescript